PolVilniusTech/public.incident.reporting.timeline.md/timeline/RandomCorner.md

 * Driver's Signature
 * Stamp
 * Identification code with a link to official Database and Notification that Information is kept in such Database.
-* Area of the Document is related with [op.europa.eu](https://op.europa.eu/en/publication-detail/-/publication/ba2a3216-b10d-11ea-bb7a-01aa75ed71a1/language-en).
+* Area of the Document is related with [op.europa.eu](https://op.europa.eu/en/publication-detail/-/publication/ba2a3216-b10d-11ea-bb7a-01aa75ed71a1/language-en). p.s.
+53 Page include Untranslatable Word, which could be something, say something as unrerepeatable.
+Repeatable — plausible to repeat.
+Unrepeatable — Not possible to repeat.
+Unrerepeatable — Impossible to repeat.
+English Dictionar'ies very often include new Words.
+Does English language does not include such or similar meaning?
 ```

 ```